Web based project and Installation (Hexaflexagons, Anthology/Manual, information table, 3 computers, Myspace network)

-To map the connections between the ideas and the people associated with the hexa-flexagon, I use the digital social network Myspace as my tool.
-A somewhat old fashioned and analog phenomenon is applied to something contemporary and digital, to form a historical and associative network between the hexaflexacon and profiles like Martin Gardner, Salvador Dali, Alan Turing, Sadie Plant, Ray Kurzweil, Margaret Mead, Ross Ashby (to name a few).
-This mapping of people and ideas constantly grows, and the history is told, discovered and commented on by the living and dead, for an indefinite future.
+To map the connections between the ideas and the people associated with the hexaflexagon, I used the digital social network Myspace as my tool.
+A somewhat old fashioned and analog phenomenon was applied to something contemporary and digital, to form this historical and associative network between the hexaflexagon and people like Martin Gardner, Salvador Dali, Alan Turing, Sadie Plant, Ray Kurzweil, Margaret Mead, Ross Ashby (to name a few).
+This mapping of people and ideas kept growing, and the history was told, discovered and commented on by the living and dead profiles, for an indefinite future.
+Note: In 2010 the Myspace platform was reconfigured, and the HEXA_FLEXAGON_F_EVER pages and profiles have since apparently been deleted.